-The Foundation encourages donors to consult independent tax and/or legal counsel prior to making a gift of this type.
-The agreement creating the life interest must provide that the donor and/or life tenant will remain responsible for the payment of mortgages, taxes, insurance, utilities, maintenance/repairs and other costs associated with the property, unless other specific provisions are made for the payment of these expenses.
+The Foundation encourages donors to consult an independent tax and/or legal counsel prior to making a gift of this type.
+The agreement creating the life interest must provide that the donor and/or life tenant will remain responsible for the payment of mortgages, taxes, insurance, utilities, maintenance/repairs and other costs associated with the property unless other specific provisions are made for the payment of these expenses.
 Donor(s) will not violate or allow to be violated any environmental laws/ordinances covering any property in which an interest is donated to the Foundation.

 Tangible Personal Property

 The Foundation will consider gifts of tangible personal property including but not limited to works of art, furniture, and medical equipment, only after a thorough review indicates that the property is

 - readily marketable; or